Navigate To Sources from Symbol Files

 Some companies publish parts of their sources using symbol servers (source servers).
 For example, Microsoft uses this technology to provide access to the source code of the .NET Framework.
 If the symbol server for the target PDB is available, this command can access sources stored that way.

-To make dotPeek aware of available symbol servers, you need to specify them
+To make dotPeek aware of available symbol servers, you need to specify them in the

-dotPeek will look for symbol files and download them from the specified locations.
+_NT_SYMBOL_PATH environment variable. dotPeek will look for symbol files and download them from the specified locations.

 This feature is inspired by and borrowed from JetBrains ReSharper, a developer productivity tool for Microsoft Visual Studio.